ldebski/Azure-funcitons-OCR-process/readme.md

 For every file processed logging information is saved inside SQL database with information whether OCR process succeeded or not if some exception is caught e.g. wrong file extension, empty file.

 If this function fails and an exception won't be caught, by default Azure Function will retry this operation 5 times and then add information about this fail on top of Poison Queue.
-[Read here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-error-pages?tabs=csharp)
+Read more in [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-error-pages?tabs=csharp)

 ## Set up